 Will I have to convert my home office back into a bedroom?

-Traditionally about 95 percent are employed or enrolled in graduate school within six months of graduation, caring parents and families often have a lot of questions about students being prepared for life after college.
+Traditionally about 95 percent of our students are employed or enrolled in graduate school within six months of graduation, but caring parents and families often have many questions about being prepared for life after college.

 How to Support Your Student:

 - Investigate career possibilities by scheduling an individual appointment with a career adviser to develop an understanding of what we have to offer.